solita/solita.github.com/_posts/2022-09-14-utilizing-state-machines-in-front-end-development.md

 State machines and statecharts are super effective tools when used correctly.
 I especially like the fact that when using them I'm forced to think about the behavior of the app and describe it before implementing it.

 State machines add formalism and make code more robust by making sure there are no impossible states.
 They can separate business logic from the view layer and are a great way to make reusable logic.
 They are easy to represent visually, which can drastically help with communicating ideas, for example.
+State machines can replace other state management libraries, like Redux, or work alongside them.

 On the other hand, state machines require you to think in a new mental model and can sometimes be a little overwhelming.
 A state machine with hundreds of lines of config code can seem like you are just moving your spaghetti from one plate to another.
 And you very well might be doing just that, but I still find organizing logic is much easier with state machines.